Power Girl: Tanya Spears

 Tanya Spears is a successor of Earth-2's version of Power Girl following the New 52, first debuting in World's Finest #23 (July, 2014) and created by writer Paul Levitz.
-A young and African-American super-genius, the character was also an ally to Karen Starr and a employee at hercompany, Starr Industries.
+A young and African-American super-genius, the character was also an ally to Karen Starr and a employee at her company, Starr Industries.

 The daughter of Karen's friend Somya Spears, who ran Starr Industries in her stead, she is a scientific prodigy who earned a postdoctoral fellowship at M.I.T and works for Starr Industries by age 17.
 While working at Starr Industries, she was kidnapped by terrorist stealing nuclear isotopes but is saved by Earth-2's Huntress but is exposed to the isotope radiation.
 Later, when she's attacked by DeSaad as Power Girl and Huntress worked to return to Earth-2 and a Starr Industries lab is destroyed, she discovers her metahuman abilities and also finds that Karen had also legally left her the "Power Girl" name and fortune in a bid to repay her mother through Tanya.